 You’re also allowed individual trees of any height.
-Sometimes that’s all you need to create an area of privacy in your garden.
+Sometimes a single tree, carefully positioned, may be all you need to create an area of privacy in your garden.
 There’s more about the best perfect-for-privacy trees here.

 Let me know what hedges you recommend, and do share this using the buttons below – thank you!